EriThinMyat/EriThinMyat/README.md

 ## 👩‍💻 About Me

-I'm a dedicated and curious lifelong learner with a unique background that blends education and technology.
+I'm a dedicated and curious learner with a unique background that blends education and technology.
 For over 7 years, I’ve worked as a Japanese language teacher, helping students gain confidence in communication and cross-cultural understanding.
 Now, I’m channeling that same passion for learning and teaching into the world of Artificial Intelligence.

 After years of empowering others through language, I’ve discovered a new calling in AI and Machine Learning—where I can solve real-world problems, automate tasks, and create meaningful impact through data-driven technologies.
 Currently, I'm focusing on building a strong foundation in Python and expanding my skills in math, machine learning, and AI fundamentals.